Boccochan/yas-blog/posts/en/how-cpu-execute-program/index.md

 <h2 id="h-1">Fetching a machine code</h2>

 CPU fetches a machine code from DRAM memory.
-I do not explain about cache here for making things simple.
+I do not explanation about cache here for making things simple.

 ![image](./image-cpu.png)